- Masses & Services...

 CLICK HERE for the Holy Father's prayer for peace...

-Pope Francis Prayer intention for April 2024: For the role of women:
+Pope Francis Prayer intention for March 2025: For families in crisis

 from Fr Kevin's Desk - a weekly reflection, and more..